simone-viozzi/my-server/README.md

     http://localhost:8005/notify/apprise
 ```

-To connect it with other containers i created an external network, then added both apprise and the other container to that network.
+To connect it with other containers I created an external network, then added both apprise and the other container to that network.

 ### Use outside docker network vs use inside the docker network

 Apprise use the port 8000, but in my case it war already used by portainer.
-To overcome this i set the port mapping of apprise to `- 8005:8000`.
+To overcome this I set the port mapping of apprise to `- 8005:8000`.
 This means that a notification from the system must be sent to `http://localhost:8005/notify/apprise`.
 While a notification from within the docker network must be sent to `http://apprise:8000/notify/apprise`.

-### Jellyfin + Apprise = <3
+###  + Apprise = <3

-To enable notifications through apprise you need the [Webhook](https://github.com/jellyfin/jellyfin-plugin-webhook) plugin, it can be installed directly from the plugin section of jellyfin.
+To enable notifications through apprise you need the [Webhook](https://github.com/jellyfin/jellyfin-plugin-webhook) plugin.
+It can be installed directly from the [plugin section of Jellyfin](https://jellyfin.org/docs/general/server/plugins/).

-Then, if for example you what a notification when an item is added, you need to create a `generic destination`:
+Then, if for example you want a notification when an item is added, you need to create a `generic destination`:

 1. set the correct webhook url: `http://apprise:8000/notify/apprise`.
 You can confirm that the url is correct with `docker exec -it jellyfin bash` than using curl from within the container.
 1. check `Item Added`